-Key West can be an expensive place to stay, it’s real vacation hotspot and there’s limited space so try to book early.
+Key West can be an expensive place to stay.
+It’s a real vacation hotspot and there’s limited space so try to book early.

 We stayed at the Gates Hotel, right next to the bridge on to the island.
 We loved it here, it had a pool, food truck, bar and gorgeously decorated and comfy rooms.
 You can read more about our stay in our Gates Hotel review and check availability and prices here

 I’ve also heard great things about:

 Hawks Cay Resort.
 A huge family friendly resort located on Duck Key.
 It has 5 pools, plenty of restaurants, a great spa and fitness centre.
 They have plenty of family sized rooms to choose from.

 Casa Marina Key West, a 4 star hotel on the East of the Island with a great pool, right next to Smathers Beach.

 Hyatt Centric Key West Resort and Spa a luxury hotel located in historic Old Town with a beautiful Spa and 120 rooms, all with private balconies.

 You can also have a look on Tripadvisor for best prices for Family friendly hotels in the Florida Keys